YAPhoa/SeleniumMiniProjects/ShopeeCoinCollector/README.md

 Script can be set to run daily to collect shopee coins.

 Using facebook login because using shopee username directly requires OTP which cannot be avoided.

-Requires having login_info.txt on the same folder which contains :
+Requires having <b>login_info.txt</b> on the same folder which contains :
 ```
 facebook-login-credential
 password